eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

 <!-- m5 -->

 Resource expressions are not yet implemented.
-They will be implemented in M5.

 ## There's more...